 - Little to no recovery period

 Laser gum recontouring is a painless procedure that can be completed in a single office visit.
-If you are concerned about comfort, however, Dr. Schmid will happily discuss your sedation options to help ensure you remain comfortable during all stages of your gum contouring procedure.

 Why Treat a Gummy Smile?